 Plan a winter getaway in New York to take advantage of world-class museums, thrilling outdoor adventures, and so much more!
 You won’t have to travel far to find a suitable and unique diversion, whether you’re looking to go cross-country skiing amid outdoor sculptures, drink locally made craft beer by a fire, or visit a hidden gem attraction or a natural (winter) wonder.
 Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect.

 Ready to go?
 Click on a region below to explore curated staycation ideas.